harkano/maddie/README.md

 Maddie also supports creating characters and managing them.
 Currently she treats each channel seperatly, and to use things like the Team pool you have to create a settings file as below.
 For now you can have 1 character per channel.

 Maddie will respect your characters labels and conditions when she rolls, she will show the details of what is in the calculation.
+She will still take modifiers from the command though (though it will cap as per the rules at +4 and -3).

 # Moment of Truth and Team moves!
 `!mot beacon` will display your playbook's Moment of Truth text.
-`!celebrate beacon` will display your playbook's Share a triumphant celebration move `!weakness beacon` will display your playbook's Share a vulnerability or weakness move NB if you have a character created in the channel you don't need to provide the playbook name, it will pick it up.
+`!celebrate beacon` will display your playbook's Share a triumphant celebration move `!weakness beacon` will display your playbook's Share a vulnerability or weakness move NB if you have a character created in the channel you don't need to provide the playbook name, it will pick it up from your character.

 # Team Pool!
 To use the team pool you'll need to have a settings file created as described below - then you can use these commands to manage it -